umddb/datascience-fall14/lab9/README.md

 Scala is a JVM-based functional programming language, but it's syntax and functionality is quite different from Java.
 The [Wikipedia Article](http://en.wikipedia.org/wiki/Scala_%28programming_language%29) is a good start to learn about Scala, and there are also quite a few tutorials out there.
-For this assignment, we will try to minimize the amount of Scala you have to learn and try to provide sufficient guidance, but we encourage you to learn Scala on your own.
+For this assignment, we will try to minimize the amount of Scala you have to learn and try to provide sufficient guidance.

 Following are brief step-by-step instructions to get started with GraphX.
 The [GraphX Getting Started Guide](http://spark.apache.org/docs/latest/graphx-programming-guide.html#getting-started) goes into much more depth about the data model, and the functionalities.
 The following examples are taken either from that guide, or from [another guide](https://github.com/amplab/datascience-sp14/blob/master/lab10/graphx-lab.md) by the authors.

 We will use the *Spark Scala Shell* directly.
 It might be better for you to write your code in a text editor and cut-n-paste it into the shell.
 1. Start the Spark shell.
 This is basically a Scala shell with appropriate libraries loaded for Spark, so you can also run Scala commands here directly.
+Here `SPARK_HOME` denotes the directory where you have extracted Spark (for previous assignments).

 `SPARK_HOME/bin/spark-shell`